-The requirements of this specification do not override or replace applicable BCA compliant requirements and regulatory requirements including but not limited to .
+The requirements of this specification does not override nor replace applicable BCA compliance and regulatory requirements including, but not limited to, the following:

 - i.
 External walls required to have an FRL in accordance with the BCA and building regulations - ii.
 Construction required for spandrel protection in accordance with BCA clause C2.6(a)(iii) - iii.
 Performance Solution (or Alternative Solution) requirements applicable for the relevant building or building parts - iv.
 Construction methods verified in AS 5113 fire tests and assessed by BCA Verification Method CV3, as considered acceptable by the relevant authorities - v.
 Other applicable BCA Deemed-to-Satisfy Provisions, including the BCA clauses C1.1, C1.9, C1.13, C1.14, C2.6, and the BCA specifications C1.1 and C1.13.